Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

 ### Wooden Rocket 'Puzzle'

 Put the rocket on a flat surface with the tip of the orange 'rocket' pointing upwards.
 Explain that the aim is to get the rocket out of the container without touching the container.
 (Hopefully they'll come up with blowing on it after doing the ping-pong straw experiment - though it's really not obvious when you first look at it that it's going to work!).
 You can then demonstrate that indeed the rocket does jump out of it's container (literally!) if you blow on it.
 I find that it works best if you blow at about 45 degrees to horizontal - have a practice yourself before hand.
 (I can generally get it to go the highest when I blow straight across the rocket, but this makes it harder to aim and half the time I just end up blowing the whole thing across the desk).
-The kids can then have a go themselves.
-There are some anti-bacterial wipes to use on the rocket afterwards.
+The kids can then have a go themselves. **Please use anti-bacterial wipes on the rocket afterwards**.
 Explain that the air in the container with the rocket is forced out, bringing the rocket with it - another example of air creating a force.
 (Air pressure decreases over the top of the rocket when you blow over it creating a pressure gradient, the air needs to be replenished from somewhere and part of it comes from inside the container.
 The explanation inside the rocket box says 'A short, sharp breath of air directed across the top of the puzzle creates a fierce vacuum, causing the wooden rocket to take off' , however I think vacuum is a bit extreme but if that makes more sense to the group you're explaining it to?)

 ### Blowers and beach balls